 HAP does not require referrals from a primary care physician to see a specialist.
 But a specialist may require a referral from a member's PCP.
 Many specialists are booked months in advance.
-They may only accept patients whose PCPs say they need specialty care.
+They may only accept patients referred by a primary care physician.